wagood/laralist/README.md

 * Laravel [Translation](https://github.com/spatie/laravel-translation-loader) Loader.
 Store your language lines in the database
 * [Translations](https://github.com/Delta-Solutions/translations) in columns loader provides a migration and a model to extend the spatie/laravel-translation-loader so you can store your translations in columns instead of one json field.
 One column per locale.
 * [Translations export and import](https://github.com/Delta-Solutions/translations-export-import) This package provides two artisan commands to export and import language_lines from the spatie translations package table to Excel.

+* Laravel [Turnstile](https://github.com/coderflexx/laravel-turnstile) is a package to help you implement [cloudflare turnstile](https://developers.cloudflare.com/turnstile/) easily, and with no time.

 * [Two-Factor-Laravel](https://github.com/emargareten/two-factor-laravel) is a package that implements two-factor authentication for your Laravel apps.
 * [Str Acronym] package for Laravel provides a macro for generating acronyms from strings using the Str helper and supports the Stringable class